Susan E. Chase

 The Department of Sociology offers the Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.) .
 The difference lies in the college’s core curriculum requirements for each degree.
 Students should consult a sociology faculty advisor to select the appropriate program.

-- Professional socialization and preparation for work or further education after graduation from TU.
+- Prepare for professional life after graduation from TU.

 Entry Requirements for Major in Sociology

 A student wishing to declare a major in sociology must complete the following requirements:

 - Consult with the faculty of the Department of Sociology;

 - Earn a grade of C or higher in SOC 1033 ; or earn a grade of B or higher in the equivalent course at another university; and

 - Earn grades no lower than C in ENGL 1033 and MATH 1083 at The University of Tulsa, with at least one of those grades being a B or higher; or earn grades of B or higher in writing and math courses at another university; or earn credit for these or higher courses through AP/IB credits.

 Students who have not met these requirements may declare a major in sociology with the permission of the Chair of the Department of Sociology.